DashBookProject/Plotly-Dash/Bonus-Content/Components/sliders.md

 > event is also raised for the input).
 That increased hit area for focusing the input provides an advantage to
 > anyone trying to activate it — including those using a touch-screen device.

-In the example below, note that the html.Label must include the `htmlFor` prop which uses the same id as the slider.
+In the example below, note that the `html.Label` must include the `htmlFor` prop set to the same id as the slider.

 ```python